sfxdoluwasegun/seamfix-icao-wrapper-migration/README.md

 * Download and install Microsoft Visual Build Tools for Visual Studio 2015
 * Download and install [Python 3.6.+](https://www.python.org/downloads/)
 * Download and install [CMake](https://cmake.org/download/)
+* Download the classifier_xml directory
+* Download the jep.dll file and place it in the System32 directory of your computer
 * Download the requirements.txt from the root of this project
 * Cd to the path of the requirements.txt
 * Run this command to install all required Python packages: ```pip install -r requirements.txt```